grahamgilbert/vagrant-puppetmaster/README.md

 - Type in ``vagrant up`` to your terminal window
 - Profit

+If you get errors about PuppetDB not starting, issue a ``vagrant provision``.

 ##Why?

 I wanted a full Puppet test environment that I could create and destroy easily.
 Vagrant gives me that.